Setono/SyliusCatalogPromotionPlugin/README.md

 - `Reassign Specials for all Products`
   - Click `Admin > Products > Specials menu > Reassign Specials for all Products`.
-  - OR run: `bin/command setono:sylius-bulk-specials:reassign`
+  - OR run: `bin/command setono:sylius-bulk-specials:assign`

 - `Recalculate special prices for all Products`
   - Click`Admin > Products > Specials menu > Recalculate special prices for all Products`.